ronnielivingsince1994/gulp/docs/api/series.md

 ## Forward references

-A forward reference is when you compose tasks, using string references, that haven’t been registered yet.
+A forward reference is when you compose tasks, using string references, that haven't been registered yet.
 This was a common practice in older versions, but this feature was removed to achieve faster task runtime and promote the use of named functions.

-In newer versions, you’ll get an error if you try to use forward references.
+In newer versions, you'll get an error if you try to use forward references.
 You may experience this when trying to use `exports` for your task registration **and** trying to compose tasks by string.
 In this situation, use named functions instead of string references.

 During migration, you may need to use [a forward reference registry][undertaker-forward-reference].
-This will add an extra closure to every task reference and dramatically slow down your build. **Don’t rely on this fix for very long**.
+This will add an extra closure to every task reference and dramatically slow down your build. **Don't rely on this fix for very long**.

 ## Avoid duplicating tasks